jingjingl18/openai-cs-agents-demo/README.md

 ### Demo flow #2

 1. **Start with a bill check request:**
-   - User: "I want to check my bill."
+   - User: "Hi, I want to check my bill."
    - The Triage Agent will route you to the Bill Dispute Resolve Agent.

 2. **Bill Check:**